-There are several ways you can assist those within IBAS strive towards their aims of reducing the burden of sleep and respiratory disorders.
+There are three ways you can assist IBAS strive towards their aims of reducing sleep and respiratory disorders.

 Donations are always welcome to support the work of IBAS.
-Donations can be for a specific project or you can let us know a general area you would like to support or you can make a general donation and leave the decision as to which project would benefit from it most to us
+Donations can be for a specific project or you can let us know a general area you would like to support or you can make a general donation and leave the decision to us.

 Membership of IBAS helps you keep in touch with the work of IBAS in a more direct way.

 If you are a student who is interested in the work of IBAS, please contact us.